ludwigm/prefect-demo-flow/README.md

 # Prefect demo flow

-This is the code accompanying the blog article TODO.
+This is the code accompanying the blog [article](https://makeitnew.io/prefect-a-modern-python-native-data-workflow-engine-7ece02ceb396).
 It defines a Prefect flow which can be visualized, run locally or registers in Prefect cloud.

 The input data are OpenData for COVID and the output an monthly aggregated CSV in S3 for a specific country.